Colin Thorne

 Colin Reginald Thorne (born September 1952) is Chair of Physical Geography at the University of Nottingham.
 A fluvial geomorphologist with an educational background in environmental sciences, civil engineering and physical geography; he has published 9 books and over 120 journal papers and book chapters.

 He was educated at Kelvin Hall School and the University of East Anglia (BSc; PhD, 1978).
 He was awarded the Collingwood Prize by The American Society of Civil Engineers in 1986 and the Back Award of the Royal Geographical Society in 2016.

 Colin has been heavily involved in governmental policy including leading the geomorphology work package in the UK's Foresight flood and coastal defence project.
 He has also sat on the government's SAGE advisory group after the UK Floods.
 Professor Colin Thorne's research has also had public impact in the Costa Rica vs. Nicaragua International Court of Justice case, where Colin acted as an expert witness.

-During a career spanning four decades, has held academic posts at UEA, Colorado State University, the USDA National Sedimentation Laboratory, USACE Waterways Experiment Station, NOAA Fisheries, and the University of Nottingham.
+During a career spanning four decades, he has held academic posts at UEA, Colorado State University, the USDA National Sedimentation Laboratory, USACE Waterways Experiment Station, NOAA Fisheries, and the University of Nottingham.
 He is also a Concurrent Professor at Nanjing University and an Affiliate Professor at Colorado State University.